copp1723/onekeel_agent/README.md

    **Important API Key Information:**
    - `EKO_API_KEY`: Required for the AI agent to function.
 This should be a valid OpenAI API key that can access models like `gpt-4o-mini`.
    - `DATABASE_URL`: Required for storing and retrieving credentials.
-   - Firecrawl API key: This should be added to the database using the provided utility script.

    **Environment Variables:**